-Number two, I like us to see that in the new norm, not only did God reiterate the purpose, in the new norm, there will be new threats to humanity.
-There'll be new threats to their flourishing.
+Number two – I’d like us to see that in the new norm, not only did God reiterate the purpose; in the new norm, there will be new threats to humanity.
+There will be new threats to their flourishing.
 And God now is going to give protection to these new threats in the new norm.

 [a] Protection From Animals

-There are three specific threats mentioned in Genesis, chapter 9.
 The first threat is that of animals.
-Whoa, when you go to a zoo, you see these creatures, right?
+Woooh, when you go to a zoo, you see these creatures, right?
 Or you go to safari, you see these creatures.
-And well, in the new norm, animals, perhaps might attack if not for God's protection here.
+And well, in the new norm, animals perhaps might attack, if not for God's protection here.

 I'm so thankful for this.
 I'm so thankful I can eat meat.
-I love my beef; my pork.
-I live ...
-I love my meats.
+I love my beef, my pork.
+I live, I love my meats.
 It's such a blessing!
 Well, there are some people who think that it is unspiritual to eat meat.
 I actually don't see that in the Bible, it's allowed.
-In fact, the Bible allows you to eat every moving thing.
+In fact, the Bible allows you to eat “every moving thing” [Genesis 9:3].
 That's amazing!
-Can eat your beef; your pork, you can eat lizards.
-I have seen people skin monitor lizards, and roast them and eat crocodiles; snakes.
+Can eat your beef, your pork; you can eat lizards.
+I have seen people skin monitor lizards, and roast them and eat crocodiles, snakes.
 I've eaten some of them, bats even.

-Hey, but I remember being a young Christian and one of our youth group members said to me, "You cannot eat blood, Christian" Wah, from then on, don't dare to touch it!
-But I think that's what it should refer to, not that you can't have any micro trace of blood at all.
-That ... that is virtually impossible when it comes to meat.
+Hey, but I remember being a young Christian, and one of our youth group members said to me, "You cannot eat blood, you know, Christian."
+Wah, from then on, don't dare to touch already.
+But I think that's what it should refer to.
+Not that you can't have any micro trace of blood at all; that is virtually impossible when it comes to meat.

-So the shedding of blood, very consistent, is the giving of life.
-You know the Bible says, "Without the shedding of blood, there is no forgiveness of sins," Hebrews 9.
+So the shedding of blood - very consistent, is the giving of life.
+You know the Bible says "without the shedding of blood there is no forgiveness of sins" [Hebrews 9:22], Hebrews 9.
 And the idea here is that if God had not given His Son, Jesus Christ, to die for us, there can be no forgiveness offered to us.
 So He must die, He must shed His blood.
-And that's the idea there!
+And that's the idea there.

 So there's a new protection for humanity against animals.
 There's fear installed.
 You can eat them, but just don't take the blood.
 Remember, it is God who gives life, okay?